pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 ![Enable OAI screen with enable and disable options.](./assets/learning-ojs3.2-jm-settings-dist-oai.png)

 ## Archiving

+{% include video id="ohHaj-MSLNA" provider="youtube" %}

+This PKP School video explains how to configure the archiving settings.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 If you are a member of a LOCKSS or CLOCKSS network, use this tab to activate your journal.
 The PKP PN Plugin, which deposits your content in the PKP Preservation Network(PN), is available for OJS 3.1.2 or newer.